junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Chapter 6

-When Amy and Dean talk, Amy mentions she and Rory get married.
+When Amy and Dean talk, Amy mentions she and Rory got married.

 Dean: Why did you get married?